JaneliaSciComp/multifish/docs/RunningOnEC2.md

 ## Mount EBS drive

-Refer to the [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html](EC2 User Guide on EBS) to create and mount an EBS drive large enough for your data set.
+Refer to the [EC2 User Guide on EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html]) to create and mount an EBS drive large enough for your data set.

 After creating the EBS drive, mounting will look something like this: